cloudbees/terraform-aws-cloudbees-ci-eks-addon/README.md

 If you would like to override any defaults with the chart, you can do so by passing the `helm_config` variable.

-Follow the [Getting Started](./blueprints/01-getting-started) guide for example on how to use this add-on.
+## Data Storage Options

+The two main components of CloudBees CI, Operations Center and Managed Controllers, use a file system to persist data.
+Data is stored in a folder called [Jenkins Home](https://docs.cloudbees.com/docs/cloudbees-ci/latest/backup-restore/jenkins-home) that can be configured to be stored in Amazon EBS or EFS:

+- Amazon EBS volumes are scoped to a particular Availability Zone to offer high-speed, low-latency access to the EC2 instances they are connected to.
+If an Availability Zone fails, an EBS volume becomes inaccessible due to file corruption, or there is a service outage, the data on these volumes will become inaccessible.
+Operations Center and Managed Controller pods require this persistent data and have no mechanism to replicate the data, so we recommend frequent backups using [Velero](https://docs.cloudbees.com/docs/cloudbees-ci/latest/backup-restore/velero-dr) for Amazon EBS.
+- Amazon EFS file systems are scoped to an AWS Region and can be accessed from any Availability Zone in the Region the file system was created in.
+Using Amazon EFS as a storage class for the Operations Center and Managed Controller allows pods to be rescheduled successfully onto healthy nodes in the event of an Availability Zone outage.
+Amazon EFS file systems may increase the cost of the deployment compared to the Amazon EBS option, but provide greater fault tolerance.

+> [!IMPORTANT]
+> CloudBees HA (active-active) requires Amazon EFS.
+See [CloudBees CI EKS Storage Requirements](https://docs.cloudbees.com/docs/cloudbees-ci/latest/eks-install-guide/eks-pre-install-requirements-helm#_storage_requirements).

+> [!NOTE]
+> For more information on pricing, see the [Amazon EBS pricing page](https://aws.amazon.com/ebs/pricing/) and the [Amazon EFS pricing page](https://aws.amazon.com/efs/pricing/).

 ## Motivation

 Easing adoption of CloudBees CI by:

-- Providing a CloudBees CI Add-on module to encapsulate the deployment of [CloudBees CI in EKS](https://docs.cloudbees.com/docs/cloudbees-ci/latest/eks-install-guide/) via Helm.
+- Providing a CloudBees CI terraform module to deploy [CloudBees CI in EKS](https://docs.cloudbees.com/docs/cloudbees-ci/latest/eks-install-guide/) via Helm.
-- Provide a series of blueprints using the CloudBees CI Add-on module to deploy CloudBees CI in EKS.
+- Provide a series of blueprints (examples of implementation) using the CloudBees CI Add-on module.
 - Using [AWS Terraform EKS Addons](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/) as the single point of truth for third-party EKS Addons.
 Note that some of the addons are required and others are optional.

+> [!NOTE]
+> For a better understading of the blueprints' scope, please read the section [Consumption](https://aws-ia.github.io/terraform-aws-eks-blueprints/#consumption) and [Terraform Caveats](https://aws-ia.github.io/terraform-aws-eks-blueprints/#terraform-caveats) in AWS the EKS blueprints documentation.

 ## CloudBees License